Darlington Open: History

 Darlington Open Tournament was founded in 1881 by the Darlington Outdoor's Sports Association, and held at the Feethams Cricket Ground Darlington, County Durham, England until 1893.
 The inaugural was held from 1 August to 6 August 1881.
 The winner of the men's singles was Mr. Mark Fenwick who defeated Mr. Arthur Richard Springett.
 The women's singles was won by Miss Ethel Surtees who defeated Miss Alice Cheese.

 A local newspaper report of the event that concluded on early August 1882:

 The final edition concluded on 12 August 1893 the winner of men's singles was Mr. Harold Mahony and the winner of the women's singles was Miss Charlotte Cooper.

 Other notable winners of this title in the men's singles include Herbert William Wrangham Wilberforce (1883, 1887, 1888) and Patrick Bowes-Lyon (1884–1886).
 Whilst former women's singles winners included Helen Jackson (1887) and Lottie Dod (1888).
 Of note the ladies singles tournament was not played at every edition.
+The tournament ran annually until 1933 when it was dropped by the County Durham Lawn Tennis Association along with the following Norton Open and Ryton Open.